Code4Delphi/mcp-servers/Database/README.md

 ## Overview

-The Database Server Demo is a Model Context Protocol (MCP) server implementation that connects to a database (SQLite, MySQL, MS SQL, or PostgreSQL) and exposes it through MCP tools.
+The Database Server Demo is a Model Context Protocol (MCP) server implementation that connects to a database (SQLite, MySQL, Firebird MS SQL, or PostgreSQL) and exposes it through MCP tools.
 This allows AI assistants to query databases and work with the data directly.

 ## Requirements